rajgop1/chronicGPTFE/README.md

 ## Contributing 🤝
 If you plan to contribute, please:
 1. Open an issue describing the change or feature.
-2. Create a topic branch from `main`.
+2. Create a topic branch from `master`.
 3. Add clear commit messages and a short PR description.

 Developer notes: